Comprehensive 60-hour course in

 - Professional Development & Your BE Career

-This final unit of the course provides advice for launching your Business English teaching career.
+This final unit of the course provides advice and resources for launching your independent Business English teaching career.

 Earn-while-you-learn!
 As part of the course you will be designing 30 hours of training for an authentic Business English learner.
 You can set your own rate for teaching your learner, so the Teaching Business English course more than pays for itself!

 - You will have a thorough understanding of all aspects of teaching Business English